JonLatane/jonline/README.md

 Federated, GPLv3 gRPC social network implemented with Rust/Tonic.

 The goal of Jonline is to provide an open-source server+client for maintaining a small, localized social network.
-A central goal is to make Jonline dogshit easy for anyone else to fork and deploy to their own server.
+A central goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to their own server (and to fork and modify).
 Assuming you can get a few boring, standard, inexpensive prerequisites set, you should be able to clone this repo and have Jonline up and running in a matter of minutes.

 For the prerequisites, you only need setup on your end: